BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 - **Diffusion Model:** A generative model that progressively transforms random noise into coherent data.
 - **UNet Architecture:** A neural network with an encoder-decoder structure featuring skip connections for better feature preservation.
 - **Perceptual Loss:** A loss function that measures high-level differences between images, emphasizing perceptual similarity.
+- **Region-Adaptive α:** Automatically adjusts perturbation strength depending on anatomical structure.
+- **OneCycleLR:** This “cycle” happens within one full training run, not multiple epochs.--> Starts with a low learning rate --> Increases it gradually to a maximum value --> Then decreases it back to a very small value

 ### Problem Statements
 - **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.